There is a choice of taking direct trains overnight or during the day when travelling from Praha to Warsawa.

 If on the departure screens, you only see a train heading to Hummene departing at 22:15, then the departure details, will also apply to this train.

-This train calls at three stations in Warszawa/Warsaw, so check your final location in your city to see which of these three stations will suit you best - leaving the train at Warszawa Centralna may not be your best option.
+This train will call at three stations in Warszawa/Warsaw, so check your final location in your city to see which of these three stations will suit you best - leaving the train at Warszawa Centralna may not be your best option.

 It will call first at Warszawa Zachodnia, so take care not to leave the train there if you are heading to the city centre.